Friday, February 14th, 2020

 As well as leaving droppings that can contaminate food, pests may also gnaw walls, wood, water pipes and even electrical wires.
 This can cause leaks and house fires.
 Call a pest control professional to eliminate the pests and your electrician and plumber to fix damaged wires and pipes, respectively.
 Cleaning and insulating your crawl space will stop pests from damaging your fixtures and exposing your loved ones to diseases.

 Once pests find their way into your crawl space, expect them to move into any other dark and unmonitored space such as the wall or ceiling insulation.
 As they pass through to the main source of food, they will cause your insulation to sag, exposing you to greater risks.
 Fix any damaged or sagging insulation immediately after you finish cleaning the crawl space.
+Consider thermal insulation as a better alternative to easy-failing soft fiberglass.

 If you notice any cracks or moisture problems in your crawl space, contact your local basement repair contractor and request a free crawl space repair estimate today.